eigr/spawn/spawn_sdk/spawn_sdk/README.md

 Spawn Elixir SDK is the support library for the Spawn Actors System.

-Spawn is a Stateful Serverless Platform for provide the multi-language Actor Model.
+Spawn Elixir SDK is the support library for the Spawn Actors System.
-For a broader understanding of Spawn please consult its official [repository](https://github.com/eigr/spawn).
+Spawn is a Stateful Serverless Platform for providing the multi-language Actor Model.
+For a broader understanding of Spawn, please consult its official [repository](https://github.com/eigr/spawn).

 The advantage of the Elixir SDK over other SDKs is in Elixir's native ability to connect directly to an Erlang network.
-For this reason the Elixir SDK allows any valid Elixir application to be part of a Spawn network without the need for a sidecar attached.
+For this reason, the Elixir SDK allows any valid Elixir application to be part of a Spawn network without needing a sidecar attached.

 ## Installation